Asadi-Lari Interdisciplinary Contest (ALIC)

 Who Can Participate

-The test recommends at least eleventh-grade biology, chemistry, physics, and mathematics knowledge to complete.
-However, challenge-pursuing high school students of all ages are welcome to compete for the 2021 version.
-For 2020, you must be registered as a SF executive in order to write the contest.
+The test recommends at least eleventh-grade biology, chemistry, physics, and mathematics knowledge to complete, but challenge-pursuing high school students of all ages are welcome to compete.

-Online testing is a simple way for STEM Fellowship to coordinate and implement the contest.
-To write the contest in 2020, you must be enrolled as a high school SF executive.
+Online testing is a simple way for a STEM Fellowship to coordinate and implement the contest.

 2020 ASADI-LARI INTERDISCIPLINARY CONTEST WINNERS